 The exchange doesn’t occur directly, though.
-It is handled on an RTB platform called Ad Exchange.
+It is handled on an RTB performance platform called Ad Exchange.

 Ad Exchanges are digital marketplaces where advertisers and publishers meet, usually via DSPs and SSPs, and try to reach a deal.
 It’s where the actual bidding takes place.

 When an impression is about to be made, the SSP sends a bid request (containing all the details about the impression) to the Ad Exchange.
-In response to the bid request, the DSPs decide whether it’s worth for the advertiser to enter the bidding war.
-In other words, when the campaign criteria are met, the bidding begins.
+In response to the bid request, the DSPs decide whether it’s worth it for the advertiser to participate in the bidding.
+In other words, when the campaign criteria are met, the real-time bidding begins.

-All the advertisers whose targets align with the particular impression enter the auction and place their bid.
-Since the process needs to happen faster than a blink of an eye, the advertisers don’t get a chance to one-up each other during the auction.
+All the advertisers whose targets align with the particular impression enter the auction and place their bids.
+Since the process needs to happen faster than a blink of an eye, advertisers don’t get a chance to one-up each other during the auction.
 Their first bid is their final bid.

-Once the bidding is finished, the ad is displayed, and everybody has earned their money.
+Once the bidding is finished, the ad is displayed, and all sides benefit from the exchange.

-Best RTB Advertising Platforms For Your Affiliate Campaigns
+Best RTB Advertising Platforms For Your Performance Marketing Campaigns

 Even though it’s the DSP that’s responsible for buying and the SSP for selling, the Ad Exchange is the crucial part of the equation.
 It’s a platform that facilitates the whole transaction.

-RTB platforms can differ in terms of the traffic quality, pricing, and the types of ads.
-Moreover, the lines between the DSPs, SSPs and Ad Exchanges have begun to blur, with the latter becoming a one-stop shop for everybody.
+RTB platforms can differ in terms of the quality of audiences, pricing, and offered ad formats.
+Moreover, the lines between the DSPs, SSPs, and Ad Exchanges have begun to blur, with the last becoming a universal solution for all sides.

-More than anything, RTB platforms simply enable advertisers and publishers to maximize their revenues.
+More than anything, RTB platforms simply enable both demand and supply sides to maximize their revenues.

 For the advertisers, the opportunities seem endless.
-The robust targeting settings and the ability to bid only for relevant impressions have changed the performance and affiliate marketing industries once and for all.
+The robust targeting settings and the ability to bid only for relevant impressions have changed the performance marketing industry once and for all.
 Ad efficiency skyrockets with RTB, not just because of wiser spending and purchasing at an adequate value, but also because of comprehensive retargeting possibilities.